-Chances are if you have more than a couple of users, the time has come to invest in your own server.
-It might feel like a big step for a small to medium business (business) to take, but the functionality, time savings, improved security and peace of mind are definitely worth considering.
+Chances are if you have more than a couple of users, the time has come to invest in your server.
+It might feel like a big step for a small to medium-sized business to take.
+Still, the functionality, time savings, improved security, and peace of mind are worth considering.

 Let’s take a look and understand what a server is and how it could help drive the growth of your business.

 What is a server?

 A server is a computer that acts as a centralized store for all the data and applications your business uses every day.
 Think email, messaging apps, shared printers, databases, calendars, an intranet, and any dedicated software programs.
 Not only is a server more powerful than a desktop or laptop, but it is engineered to run 24/7 and allows multiple user access.
 Contrast this with a desktop PC or laptop, which only serves one user and has limited connectivity with other machines.

 How can a dedicated server help your business?

 So, why do you need a dedicated server, and how can it help your business perform more efficiently?

 The most obvious benefit of a server is that it makes it easy to access your data.
 Everyone connected to your network can share and collaborate seamlessly.
 You can also easily roll out security or software updates to all your users via your server.
 With multiple processors, a server will also power through resource-intensive tasks and crunch data quickly – jobs that will cause a PC to struggle.
 And with mirrored hard drives, your data is secure if one fails or if a desktop/laptop hard drive dies.

 Do you need an in-house server?

 If your business has two or more computers, chances are you will work more efficiently with a dedicated server.
 The increased data capacity, seamless resource sharing, improved performance, and security of your server will transform the way you work.